A curiosity journal of math, physics, programming, astronomy, and more.

 Terrain chess

-I've always wanted to try playing chess on such a board.
+I've occasionally wanted to try playing chess on such a board.
 Piece movement should still be fairly intuitive, though instead of each tile having only eight adjacent neighbors, tiles may have more or fewer.
 For example, this tile from the above board has 14 neighbors, seven of which are diagonal to it:

 While this tile only has six neighbors: